jiwon-lieb/faq_page/faq/faq_3.md

 ---
-title: "샘플 코드는 어디에 있나요?"
+title: "Why do cats purr?"
-slug: "sample-code"
+slug: "cat-purring"
 author: "Jiwon"
 createdDate: "2025-03-04"
-category: "RBLN SDK"
+category: "Mammals"
-tags: ["sample code", "model zoo", "examples"]
+tags: ["cats", "purring", "behavior"]
 ---
-Rebellions Model Zoo provides code examples for different models that you can optimize and test in our RBLN online documentation.
-You can find the code examples for each model on the following pages under the Task column:

-- HuggingFace
-- Pytorch
-- Tensorflow
+Cats purr for various reasons, including relaxation, communication with their owners, and even self-healing.
+Studies suggest that the vibrations produced during purring can promote bone healing and reduce stress.
+---